 DID COLLABORATIVE LAUNCHES DESIGNED BY - A 2022 DESIGN FEST

-The Diversity in Design (DID) Collaborative presents its inaugural youth design fest, entitled Designed By, on Friday, Mar 18, 2022, at the College for Creative Studies in Detroit, Michigan.
+Designed By presents its inaugural youth design fest, entitled Designed By, on Friday, March 18, 2022, at the College for Creative Studies in Detroit, Michigan.
 Centered on five themes—form, space, identity, culture, and experience—Designed By highlights the pervasive nature of design and hopes to make the practice a clear career path for youth.
 Detroit students grades 9 through 12 hear from noted speakers, participate in small group discussions, and view design work across different typologies.

 The day kicks off with a keynote address by Hip Hop Architect Michael Ford, whose years of research, writing and lectures fuse his two passions, hip-hop culture and architecture.
 The keynote is followed by a series of round table discussions led by 30 Black design leaders from the collaborative and the Detroit community from the fields of Fashion, Product Design, Furniture Design, Architecture, Interior Design, UX Design, UI Design, Industrial Design, Urban Design, Graphic Design, Branding, and Typography.
 A panel conversation features Estelle Bailey-Babenzian, founder of Dream Awake, an interior architecture and experiential design studio and co-founder of clothing brand NOAH, with Neala Muniz, a 15 year old member of the Detroit Institute of Arts Teen Council and a designer herself, and is moderated by The Ronin’s Chief Strategy Officer Christion Banks.
 Design installations by select collaborative members such as Civilization, D-Ford, fuseproject, Ralph Appelbaum Associates, Studio O+A, Wolff Olins, and Work & Co bring to life different design disciplines.